 Mulch and enjoy more summer!

 We understand there are times when mulch mowing is not an option and grass clippings need to be bagged.
-In these instances, we encourage you to bring your grass clippings to one of the community compost depots running every Saturday from 9-3, from May 8 - October 16.
+In these instances, we encourage you to bring your grass clippings, as well as other compostable items, to one of the annual Community Compost Depots running every Saturday from 9-3, starting early May and running until mid-October.
 Compost can also be dropped off at the Steinbach Landfill year-round, free-of-charge.

 Community Compost Depot Locations: